 <item>

-<guid isPermaLink="true">https://buildingbridges.cioos.ca/study-cases-zvc6ftg4/post/ai-for-narwhal-and-beluga-monitoring-in-northern-hudson-bay-enhancing-A0BjElHkfARhGk3</guid>
+<guid isPermaLink="true">https://buildingbridges.cioos.ca/basic-3-column-sw0ngprk/post/anyone-suggesting-an-open-source-model-for-detecting-sensitive-data-rby2L12jusjr673</guid>

 <category><![CDATA[Artificial Intelligence]]></category>